WEC-Sim/WEC-Sim/source/getting_started.rst

 		>> simulink

-	Once the Simulink Library Browser opens, `Refresh the Simulink Library <http://www.mathworks.com/help/simulink/gui/use-the-library-browser.html>`_.
+	Once the Simulink Library Browser opens, `refresh the Simulink Library <http://www.mathworks.com/help/simulink/gui/use-the-library-browser.html>`_.
 The WEC-Sim Library (Body Elements, Constraints, Frames Moorings, and PTOs) should now be visible, as shown in the figure below.
 The WEC-Sim Library should now be accessible every time Simulink is opened.
 For more information on using and modifying library blocks refer to the `Simulink Documentation <http://www.mathworks.com/help/simulink/>`_.

 	.. figure:: _static/WEC-Sim_Library.jpg
 	   :align: center